zipscene/zipscene-api-client/README.md

 	});
 ```

-Authentication can be initiated manually via `#authenticate()`, but this is not necessary
+Authentication can be initiated manually via `#authenticate()`, but this is not necessary.

 ##### Settings
 - `server`: (required) the url of the JSON-RPC app